Beliavsky/CEF_and_ETF_data/README.md

 ### CEF and ETF data
-R and Python scripts to get and format quotes for closed-end funds and exchange-traded funds
+R, Python and Windows CMD scripts to get and format quotes for closed-end funds and exchange-traded funds